atpathak/ZpAnomalonChimera/README.md

 We want to use cvmfs and stuff so this works on the LPC because the original conda environment pre-2023 got stale and no longer works.
 To find an LCG environment with the packages we want, we need to check the LCG page: https://lcginfo.cern.ch/ .
 Each step uses different LCG environments -- I am sure this could be alleviated but it was easier to use different LCG environments for the different steps than to significanntly rewrite the framework.

+To do anything with making Topiaries, we need to

 ```
 source /cvmfs/sft.cern.ch/lcg/views/LCG_99/x86_64-centos7-gcc10-opt/setup.sh
 ```